-In the HTML5 export all entry animations can be used.
-Exceptions are the animations "Replace Comment" and "Append to Comment" which require the use of the programmatic HTML4 tutorial control (for explanation see section 'Tutorial Control').
-The HTML5 export, on the other hand, only supports the template based tutorial control.
-Additionally, the transition "After click/key" is not available yet as well as the document setting "Must not proceed until all animations have been played".
+In the HTML5 export, all entrance animations can be used.
+Exceptions are the animations "Replace Comment" and "Append to Comment" which require the use of the programmatic HTML4 tutorial control (for an explanation see section 'Tutorial Control').
+The HTML5 export, on the other hand, only supports the template-based tutorial control.
+Additionally, the transition "After click/key" is not available yet.